NexPlayer/Android-SDK/advanced.md

 |proxyAddress| The proxy server address to use.|
 |proxyPort| The proxy server port number to use.|

-The default value of proxy Address is null.
-The default value of proxy Port is -1.
+The default value of proxyAddress is null.
+The default value of proxyPort is -1.

 > **Deprecated** This API will be deprecated.
 Instead of this API, please use setProperties with NexProperty.PROXY\_ADDRESS and NexProperty.PROXY\_PORT values.

-#### native int setRenderOption (int iFlag)
+#### native int setRenderOption(int iFlag)

 This function configures the paint flags used with the Android bitmap rendering module.